Gladiator vs. Tacoma: The Ultimate Comparison

 Off-Roading

-Meanwhile, the Jeep Gladiator Rubicon's standard off-road equipment includes lower crawl ratio, increased clearance, all-terrain tires, locking front & rear differentials, electronically disconnecting front stabilizer bar, Fox shock absorbers, rock rails, skid plates, and Jeep's advanced terrain selection and 4x4 system.
-While the Tacoma offers great equipment and capability, the Jeep Gladiator comes out on top in terms of both value and overall capability.
+The Jeep Gladiator Rubicon's standard off-road equipment includes a lower crawl ratio, increased clearance, all-terrain tires, locking front & rear differentials, electronically disconnecting front stabilizer bar, Fox shock absorbers, solid front axle, solid rear axle, rock rails, skid plates, and Jeep's advanced terrain selection and 4x4 system.
+These give the Jeep Gladiator Rubicon an unparalleled buttery smooth off-roading experience that South Carolinians will surely enjoy.
+Whether it's cruising a trail, rock crawling, or a little bit of both, the Jeep Gladiator is a more than capable off-road machine.Â